The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 This is not private behavior.

-This is in fact a public persona that he is cultivating.
+This is, in fact, a public persona that he is cultivating.

 So here's what I'm stuck with.

-He then goes on several news programs and uh distributes amazing falsehoods designed to damage the reputation of uh of Kennedy, and at the same time he's wearing these symbols that he has chosen to display that suggest a flirtation with or an embrace of evil.
+And at the same time, he's wearing these symbols that he has chosen to display that suggest a flirtation with or an embrace of evil.

 So we could get down in the weeds about whether or not evil is an important category.

-I think evil for evolutionary reasons is bound to be pretty darn rare if we uh define evil as the desire to do harm.
+I think evil for evolutionary reasons is bound to be pretty darn rare if we define evil as the desire to do harm.

 That's not a very good strategy, so we shouldn't imagine that we will see it evolve very frequently.